terremoth/poseidon/README.md

 # Poseidon Web Keylogger
-A simple, Powerfull and Lightweight Web Keylogger;
+A simple, powerfull and lightweight Web Keylogger;